Jump to navigation

 Light & Power crews will begin rebuilding the overhead power line in these areas with an insulated aerial power line.
 The covered lines reduce the chances of faulting or sparking in the event that tree branches brush or lay on the lines.
 Crews will also be replacing poles and transformers where needed and installing aerial conduit for future fiber optic installation.
 These improvements will provide area customers with more reliable power and reduce the likelihood of power outages.

 Work in the Dandie Way and Windham Drive area began in January and was completed in the first week of April.
 Work in the Longs Peak area, including Mills Moraine and Diamond View Roads, began in June and was completed in August.
-Work along Goblins Castle and Babcock Roads began in September and should run through October.
+Work along Goblins Castle and Babcock Roads began in September and was completed in October.

 Update: September 2018